Key takeaways

 New skin burns easily.
 Apply SPF 50 every morning while the area finishes settling.

-If you are treating several spots, spread treatments across sessions rather than all in one go.
+If you have several spots, spread the treatments across sessions instead of doing them all at once.
 Watching how your skin responds to the first spot before treating more keeps the aftercare manageable and gives you real feedback on your settings.

 The scab is not the problem.
 Picking the scab is.